zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-batch.md

 ---

 ### BatchDelayInterval
-Gets or sets a delay in milliseconds to wait between batch.
+Gets or sets a delay in milliseconds to wait between batches.

 {% include template-example.html %}
 {% highlight csharp %}